 Before arriving at Gordon State, he spent the 2016 season as an assistant baseball coach and head middle school coach at Tattnall Square Academy under head coach Joey Hiller.
 The Trojans won the 2016 GHSA Class A Private State Championship and a middle school league championship.

 Huff began his collegiate coaching career at Darton State College from 2011-2015.
 Under head coach Scot Hemmings, Huff served as the recruiting coordinator in addition to coaching infielders, catchers, baserunning, and assisting with hitters.
-The Cavaliers owned a 169-68 record during Huff’s time as recruiting coordinator.
+The Cavaliers owned a 169-68 record during Huff’s time as recruiting coordinator and won their first ever GCAA Championship in 2015.
 The Cavalier offenses set twelve team season records and eight individual season records.
 The 2014 squad finished with a 44-20 record while falling a game shy of attending the NJCAA World Series.
 The East Central District Runner-up finish and #15 national ranking was the best finish in program history.